lescuer97/nutmix/README.md

 _This project is in active development; it has not gone through optimization and refactoring yet_.

-# NutMix
+# Nutmix

 This has now been turned into a Golang reference implementation of the Cashu Protocol and a SvelteKit wallet for it.
-Initially, this was a project to create a value-for-value wallet with Cashu at its core (Might come in the future).
+This was originally a project to create a value-for-value wallet with Cashu at its core (Might come in the future).

 ## Purpose of this project

 This is an attempt to learn Go and eCash.
 I saw the work made by calle on the Cashu protocol and was fascinated by the awesomeness of the project.
 So I decided to make a reference implementation of the mint in Go.
 I am attempting to make all the NUTs available as well as some other ideas such as: Monero ECash token.

 The wallet is going to be made with SvelteKit (probably not the best option).
 I will implement the wallet with the possibility of multiple denominations of eCash (SATs, Monero, eUSD).
 I would also like to have some Nostr functionality.